 How to Ask Whether Customers Are Satisfied

 You have several options for asking your customers whether they're satisfied with your company, your products and the service they've received.
 You can do it face-to-face as they're about to leave your store or office.
 You can call them on the phone after their visits if you have their phone numbers and permission.
-Ask how satisfied they were.
 You can also email or snail-mail a questionnaire or survey, but if you use email, take care not to violate spam laws.
 You might email an invitation to take a survey instead.
 Mail-in survey results tend to be predictable.

 When to Conduct a Customer Satisfaction Survey